specialunderwear/django-easymode/docs/settings.md

 catalog.
 Because the content created on some of these sites might not need to be translated because it is not used on any other sites.
 Content can flow from 'master site' to 'slave site' but not from 'slave site' to 'slave site'.

+for more fine grained control over which models should be automatically added to a gettext catalog, see :ref:`auto_catalog`.

 example::